Is Something Neurologically Wrong With Donald Trump?

 Winfrey: What do you think of this year’s presidential race, the way it’s shaping up?

 Trump: Well, I think it’s going to be very interesting.
 I think that probably George Bush has an advantage, in terms of the election.
-I think that probably people would say he’s got, like, that little edge in terms of the incumbency, et cetera, etcetera.
+I think that probably people would say he’s got, like, that little edge in terms of the incumbency, etcetera, etcetera.
 But I think Jesse Jackson has done himself very proud.
 I think Michael Dukakis has done a hell of a job.
 And George Bush has done a hell of a job.
 They all went in there sort of as semi-underdogs—including George Bush—and they’ve all come out.
 I think people that are around all three of those candidates can be very proud of the jobs they’ve done.

 Compare that with the meandering, staccato bursts of today.
 From an interview with the Associated Press: